nickw1/openpanos/openpanos-client/src/README.md

 referenced by ID.
 The `properties` parameter is an object containing this metadata and can contain one or both of the following properties:
 	- `position` (a two-member array of longitude and latitude);
-	- `poseheadingdegrees' (a float, the bearing of the centre point of the panorama).
+	- `poseheadingdegrees` (a float, the bearing of the centre point of the panorama).

 - `on(eventname, eventhandler)`- handle events with an event handler function.
 The events that are currently handled are: